Sean Boyle invited us over to his Toa Payoh HDB apartment, which he shares with partner TK.

 Arriving in Singapore on holiday 20 years ago, Sean liked it so much he decided to stay.
 “I found myself a job as food-and-beverage director at the Royal Plaza on Scotts, which at that time was the Royal Holiday Inn.
 The rest is history.”

-Having lived in a variety of locations in Singapore, Sean and TK decided to purchase this Toa Payoh HDB apartment five-and-a-half years ago.
+Having lived in a variety of locations in Singapore, Sean and TK decided to purchase this Toa Payoh HDB apartment.
 The three-bedroom unit is on the 35th floor, and boasts clear views across to the Singapore Polo Club and even a glimpse of The British Club from the kitchen window.

 The couple renovated the apartment, including ripping out false ceilings, putting in new flooring, upgrading the kitchen and the bathroom, and adding wardrobes.
-“I’ve lived in some really nice places but here we’ve got everything – the only thing we don’t have is the pool, but of course we have the British Club.
+“I’ve lived in some really nice places but here we’ve got everything – the only thing we don’t have is the pool.
 The apartment is a good size for us, and only two minutes from the MRT.
-I’ve never driven in Singapore; I just get the train to Newton and then hop on the Club bus.”

 Of all the places Sean’s lived in Singapore, he says he is happiest here.
 “I’m with my partner who I can’t imagine life without, and it’s our place together.
 It’s different living in an HDB, and it did take me a little while to adjust, but it’s the same for the neighbours – they need to get used to the ang moh living here too!”
 Sean’s friendly and outgoing nature means he has quickly made friends, with his neighbours even cooking meals for the couple when they first moved in.